hawkinsw/DailyPL/variables-scope.md

 ### Scope
 _Scope_ is the range of statements in which a certain name can be used to access (for either reference or assignment) a variable.
 Using the vocabulary of bindings, _scope_ can also be defined as the collection of statements which can access a name binding.
 In other words, scope plays a role in determining the binding of a name to a variable.

+Again, the point of studying scope is to help us to understand how we can determine the variable to which an identifier refers in a program.

 It is easy to get fooled into thinking that a variable's name attribute is somehow intrinsic to the variable.
 However, a variable's name is just another attribute bound to a variable (like address, storage, value, etc) that may change throughout program execution.
 So, then, how is the binding between name and variable done?
 When is it done?

 Before we get started answering those questions, it helps to think about in-scope variables in one of two different types of scopes: _local_ and _non-local_.

 * local: A variable is _locally scoped_ to a unit or block of a program if it is declared there.
-Though not entirely synonymous, because the phrase "unit or block of a program" is so cumbersome we will play a little fast and loose with the definition of scope and use the terms block and unit interchangeably.
-To be clear, no matter which term we use, we are referring to the part of the program where a name is uniquely mapped to a variable.
+From within that unit or block of code, the programmer can refer to that variable using the name of its declaration.
+Though not entirely synonymous, because the phrase "unit or block of a program" is so cumbersome, we will play a little fast and loose with the definition of scope and use the terms block and unit interchangeably.
+To be clear, no matter which term we use, when we say block or unit we are referring to the part of the program where names are _uniquely_ mapped to variables.
+In other words, in a block, it is not possible to have the same name refer to two different variables[^scope].
 In C++ such a region is defined by `{`s and `}`s.
 In Python, such a region is defined by function and class definitions and a variable that is the subject of an assignment in a block is considered local to that block.
 For instance, in

+[^scope]: This does _not_ preclude the possibility that one of those unique mappings _shadows_ (or hides) a different unique mapping.
+Read on for more about nested scopes.

 ```Python
 def add(a, b):